tjanszen/project-potato/docs/agent_memory/custom_gpt/writing_rules.md

 - **Goal:** Write as a clear, observable outcome (not a vague action).
 - **Do:** Use imperative verbs (“Run”, “Add”, “Check”) and include environment assumptions (`Express binds 0.0.0.0`, `$PORT`, auth tokens, etc.).
 - **Proof:** Always require multiple signals (e.g., HTTP status + DB state + logs).
 Never accept “it ran” as sufficient validation.
+- **Error Handling & Scope Control:** Always include the two clauses above, word-for-word, with references to the playbooks.

 ---